Locations:

 There are two additional types of breast exams that don’t involve special equipment:

-It’s worth noting that while breast exams are harmless, they haven’t been found to be extremely beneficial in helping to prevent breast cancer.
-They should also never replace a mammogram.
+It’s worth noting that while these breast exams are harmless, they haven’t been found to be extremely beneficial in preventing breast cancer.
+They should never replace a mammogram.

-What are the recommendations for breast cancer screening?
+What are the general guidelines for breast cancer screening?

 Your healthcare provider will determine when and how often you should get a screening based on a breast cancer risk assessment.
 This tool predicts your chances of getting breast cancer based on factors like: